 Surveyor/T7 Endonuclease I

-The most popular way to identify mutations is to use an enzyme, either “Surveyor®” nuclease or T7 endonuclease I. These two enzymes effectively work in the same way – they identify mismatches in double-stranded DNA, and cut both strands of the DNA at this site.
+The most popular way to identify CRISPR edited cells is to use an enzyme, either “Surveyor®” nuclease or T7 endonuclease I. These two enzymes effectively work in the same way – they identify mismatches in double-stranded DNA, and cut both strands of the DNA at this site.
 When you run the cut DNA on a standard agarose gel, if some of the DNA was mutated, you’ll see partially digested DNA.
 This approach is described in detail in another article.

-Because this method works in pooled DNA samples, in which some cells are mutated and others are not, you can speed up identification of positive clones by pooling samples for testing.
+Because this method works in pooled DNA samples, in which some cells are mutated and others are not, you can speed up the identification of positive clones by pooling samples for testing.
 For example, from a 96 well plate, you could pool wells into 12 samples and do the Surveyor® assay on these.
 If you see positives, you can then go back to the individual colonies.

 This also means you can use it after CRISPR-Cas transfection, but before single-cell dilution, to check how efficiently the guide RNA is working, as well as to screen for edited colonies.